Skip to main content

 Quick Answer

-The safest Chrome video downloader is one that runs entirely locally, makes no network calls beyond the video request itself, requests minimum permissions, and has a clear privacy policy.
-By that bar, <a href="/product/video-downloader-pro/">Video Downloader Pro</a> is among the safer options — it processes video detection and assembly in your browser, doesn't track your browsing, and doesn't send your viewing history to remote servers.
-Most popular Chrome video downloaders fail at least one of those criteria; many fail all of them.
+The safest Chrome video downloader is one that runs entirely locally, makes no network calls beyond the video request itself, and requests only the minimum permissions Google's Chrome Web Store policy allows.
+By that bar, <a href="/product/video-downloader-pro/">Video Downloader Pro</a> is among the safer options — detection and assembly happen in your browser, no browsing history leaves the machine, and the extension passes Google's user-data privacy review.
+Most popular alternatives fail at least one of those criteria.

 What Makes a Video Downloader Unsafe